dalitun/applications/bundle-xenial-glusterfs-multi-dc/README_EN.md

 ###Troubleshooting

-If master can not reach the slave, run the playbook on the master ansible.
+If master can not reach the slave, run the following commands on master.
 ~~~bash
 # gluster system:: execute gsec_create
 # gluster vol geo-rep datastore your_stack_name-dc2::datastore create push-pem force